Cheshire murders

-Upon entering the Petits' home, Komisarjevsky beat Dr. Petit with a baseball bat and the pair restrained him in the basement.
-Hawke-Petit and her daughters were also restrained.
-Hayes later kidnapped Hawke-Petit and forced her to withdraw money at a bank.
-After returning to the home, Hayes raped her and strangled her to death.
+Upon entering the Petits' home, Komisarjevsky beat William with a baseball bat, and he and Lee restrained him in the basement, along with Jennifer and her daughters.
+Lee later kidnapped Jennifer and forced her to withdraw money at a bank.
+After returning to the home, Lee raped her and strangled her to death.
 Komisarjevsky raped 11-year-old Michaela.
 The invaders then decided to burn down the house to destroy evidence.
-With Hayley and Michaela tied to their beds, the invaders doused them and the house with gasoline and set it on fire, leaving them to die of smoke inhalation.
+The invaders tied Hayley and Michaela to their beds, doused them and the house with gasoline, and set it on fire, leaving them to die of smoke inhalation.

 The case garnered significant attention in Connecticut, with the Hartford Courant citing it as "possibly the most widely publicized crime in the state's history".
 The murders received national and international attention, and had a significant impact on Connecticut's death penalty, ultimately delaying its abolition.

-Hayes was convicted of the murders and sentenced to death in 2010.
-Komisarjevsky was convicted in 2011 and sentenced to death in 2012.
-Their sentences were vacated in August 2015, when the Connecticut Supreme Court ruled that the death penalty was unconstitutional, and commuted all death sentences to life imprisonment, even if that sentencing took place prior to the date that the death penalty was abolished.
+Lee and Komisarjevsky were convicted of the murders and sentenced to death.
+Their sentences were vacated in August 2015, when the Connecticut Supreme Court ruled that the death penalty was unconstitutional and retroactively commuted all death sentences to life imprisonment.

 Background

-On the evening of Sunday, July 22, 2007, 48-year-old Jennifer Hawke-Petit and her 11-year-old daughter, Michaela Petit, went to a local Stop & Shop grocery store in Cheshire, Connecticut.
+On the evening of Sunday, July 22, 2007, 48-year-old Hawke-Petit and her daughter Michaela went to a local Stop & Shop grocery store in Cheshire, Connecticut.
 They picked up food for a family dinner Michaela planned to prepare.
-During their trip to the grocery store, Joshua Komisarjevsky noticed them and took interest, then followed them home.
+During their trip to the grocery store, Komisarjevsky noticed and took interest in them, proceeding to follow them home.
 Prosecutors argued at the trial that Komisarjevsky was motivated by money and his interest in Michaela, whom he later sexually assaulted.

-Shortly afterwards, Hayes sent a text message to Komisarjevsky that read, "I'm chomping at the bit to get started.
+Shortly afterwards, Lee sent a text message to Komisarjevsky that read, "I'm chomping at the bit to get started.
 Need a margarita soon."
-Hayes then texted, "We still on?"
+Lee then texted, "We still on?"
 Komisarjevsky replied, "Yes."
-Hayes's next text asked, "Soon?", to which Komisarjevsky replied: "I'm putting the kid to bed hold your horses".
-Hayes replied: "Dude, the horses want to get loose.
+Lee's next text asked, "Soon?", to which Komisarjevsky replied: "I'm putting the kid to bed hold your horses".
+Lee replied: "Dude, the horses want to get loose.
 LOL."